-Pennsylvania Rule of Disciplinary Enforcement 221 requires an attorney to maintain the attorney's trust account at an approved financial institution.
-The attorney is also required to identify to the financial institution the trust account as being subject to the mandatory overdraft notification.
+Pennsylvania Rule of Disciplinary Enforcement 221 requires an attorney to maintain the attorney's trust account at an eligible financial institution.
+It is the attorney's responsibility to identify to the financial institution all accounts that are subject to Rule 221.

-The Pennsylvania Lawyers Fund for Client Security does the initial inquiry regarding the overdraft.
-The Fund will mail a letter to the attorney/law firm and request a written explanation, which explanation must be completed and supported by appropriate documentation.
+The Pennsylvania Lawyers Fund for Client Security does the initial inquiry relating to the report.
+The Fund will mail a letter to the attorney/law firm and request a written explanation, which explanation must be complete and supported by appropriate documentation.
 The documentation required will include, but may not be limited to:

 If the explanation is satisfactory, the file will be closed.
-There will be no disciplinary record regarding the overdraft.
+There will be no disciplinary record regarding the negative balance.

 If the explanation is not satisfactory, or should the attorney fail to provide all requested information and/or documentation, the matter will be referred to the appropriate Office of Disciplinary Counsel for possible further inquiry.

-The policy and procedures are more fully set forth in the Fund's Rules and Regulations, Regulation 4.
+The policy and procedures regarding Rule 221 are more fully set forth in the Fund's Rules and Regulations, Regulation 4.